SHINE in Modern Foreign Languages

-A culture of enjoyment in the learning of MFL is developed so that they are happy to participate in learning.
+A culture of enjoyment in an immersive learning experience of MFL is developed so that pupils are happy to participate in learning.

 Learning a foreign language provides a valuable educational, social and cultural experience for children.
 Bantock Primary intends to encourage positive attitudes towards foreign language learning and other cultures.